Jaromc/mash/README.md

 Mash is a cross-platform, realtime, 3D engine written in C++ for games and simulation development.
 The engine currently runs on Windows, Mac and Ubuntu and supports DirectX and OpenGL.
 Mash can simplify and reduce the workload of cross-platform development by allowing you to write your shaders once and compile them to your target platform(s).

 The repository serves as a great reference for 2D and 3D maths, physics, collision detection, rendering, shaders, scene management, input devices, skeletal animation, 3d mesh file loading and so much more.
 The repositiory contains no make files.
 It is here for historical and reference purposes only.

+### Demos ###

+Example code and videos can be found in the Demos folder

 ### Features ###